 Point out that skiing or snowboarding with friends is far more fun than flicking inane comments back and forth on facebook.
 Imagine launching jumps, laughing, and learning a new sport with your buddies.
 And you can have real time conversations on the five minute chairlift rides.
 What a social networking concept!

-Don’t be above bribery when it comes to your favorite sport.
+Don’t be above bribery for skiing.
 My husband and I have stooped to promising a “drive thru for doughnuts” to get the gang in the car on Saturday morning.

 Nothing says “let’s go skiing” to a fashion conscience teen like a new ski or snowboard outfit – so let them pick a parka and pants that they’re passionate about.
 Our daughter gets stoked about sporting new threads each season.